-- The teacher, parent and administrator must confer and agree. - Any student wishing to withdraw from an IB class must meet with the IB Coordinator, counselor, course instructor, and his/her parent and complete "Request to Drop/Change IB Course" form, and submit form to counselor. - Students who plan to drop an IB course during the testing year must arrange to do so before November 1st to avoid exam fees. - Student must get "Changing a Year-Long Class at Semester" form from his/her counselor. - The parent, teacher and administrator must sign the "Changing a Year-Long Class at Semester" form. - Student must make an appointment with his/her counselor to make the change. - A teacher may request that a student be removed from the year-long class at the end of the first semester based on a conference between a teacher and parent concerning a student's academic or behavioral difficulties under the following guidelines: - O Both the parent and teacher must agree to place the student in another class. - If both parties are not in agreement, an administrator will review the situation. - If a change is made to another section or subject in the department, the sending teacher is responsible for giving the student's grade (at the time of transfer) to the new teacher.
+- The teacher, parent and administrator must confer and agree. - Any student wishing to withdraw from an IB class must meet with the IB Coordinator, counselor, course instructor, and their parent and complete the "Request to Drop/Change IB Course" form, and submit the form to the counselor. - Students who plan to drop an IB course during the testing year must arrange to do so before November 1st to avoid exam fees. - Students must pick up a "Changing a Year-Long Class at Semester" form from their counselor. - The parent, teacher and administrator must sign the "Changing a Year-Long Class at Semester" form. - Students must make an appointment with their counselor to make the change. - A teacher may request that a student be removed from the year-long class at the end of the first semester based on a conference between a teacher and parent concerning a student's academic or behavioral difficulties under the following guidelines: - o Both the parent and teacher must agree to place the student in another class. - o If both parties are not in agreement, an administrator will review the situation. - o If a change is made to another section or subject in the department, the sending teacher is responsible for giving the student's grade (at the time of transfer) to the new teacher.